 A Brief History of Prince of Peace

-This brief history of Prince of Peace does not include a great many people, many still living, who worked very hard to make this ministry work.
-To begin to name them would mean we forgot others, or weren't grateful to their gifts.
-Nothing could be farther from the truth.
-Each person has been entrusted by God with gifts and abilities, which they are to use for building up the body of Christ, (1 Corinthians 1:7, 7,7) No one's gift is insignificant.
+This brief history of Prince of Peace does not include a great many people, who worked very hard to make this ministry work.
+We are very grateful to them all, their gifts will always be remembered.
+Each person has been entrusted by God with gifts and abilities, which they are to use for building up the body of Christ, (1 Corinthians 1:7, 7,7) and Prince of Peace will be forever grateful to all who used their abilities on our behalf.

 In a few places there are names of towns and churches mentioned, places which lost a pastor to Prince of Peace, places which called ours away.
 In the life of any congregation this is a normal occurrence.
 It reminds us that Prince of Peace is part of an old family of congregations called the Lutheran Church-Missouri Synod (founded 1847).
 We are part of that mission, bringing the Good News of Jesus Christ into every corner of the globe.